 Why is TPD Cover a crucial addition to your Life Cover?

 - Financial assistance for a range of expenses.
-Lump sum benefit can be used to cover your mortgage repayments, pay for medical expenses that have arisen as a result of your injury, and provide ongoing financial support for your family.
+Lump sum benefit can be used to cover your mortgage repayments, pay for medical expenses that have arisen as a result of your disability, and provide ongoing financial support for your family.